earthly/earthly/docs/cloud/satellites.md

 [**Click here to start your subscription**](https://buy.stripe.com/8wM9Es4BT4Vvb4YbIJ)

-Once you've submitted your details on the checkout page, you will receive an automated confirmation email.
-The Earthly team will send you another follow-up once the satellites feature has been actived on your account.

 ### 3. Ensure that you have the latest version of Earthly

 Because this feature is under heavy development right now, it is very important that you use the latest version of Earthly available.